xlzuvekas/open-canvas/README.md

 ## LLM Models

-Open Canvas is designed to be compatible with any LLM model.
+Lion Canvas is designed to be compatible with any LLM model.
 The current deployment has the following models configured:

 - **Anthropic Claude 3 Haiku 👤**: Haiku is Anthropic's fastest model, great for quick tasks like making edits to your document.
 Sign up for an Anthropic account [here](https://console.anthropic.com/).
 - **Fireworks Llama 3 70B 🦙**: Llama 3 is a SOTA open source model from Meta, powered by [Fireworks AI](https://fireworks.ai/).
 You can sign up for an account [here](https://fireworks.ai/login).